 - 3. When does a student become eligible after passing only four solid subjects in the spring semester?
 Answer: The end of the six week's period during the next semester (student becomes eligible with first hour of class on the seventh week) if the student is passing all subjects enrolled in on a week to week to basis.
 Note: Any part of a week will count as a full week when school ends that week. - 4.
 May a student participate while on probation?
 Answer: Yes. - Is a student on probation for two consecutive weeks when he/she fails a course one-week and a different course the following week?
 Answer: No. The student would be ineligible the second week as it is impossible to be on probation two consecutive weeks. - 6.
 Is there a limit to the number of probationary weeks a student may have during a semester?
-Answer: No, except for the fact that probation cannot occur on two consecutive weeks. - 7.
-Does the scholastic eligibility rule apply to students in music, speech, FFA, VICA, DECA, and cheerleading, etc.?
+Answer: No, except for the fact that probation cannot occur on two consecutive weeks. - Does the scholastic eligibility rule apply to students in non-athletic activities?
 Answer: Yes.
 If the student is involved in an activity that involves competition between two or more schools.
-No exceptions when competition is involved. - 8.
+There are no exceptions when competition is involved. - 8.
 Does the weekly grade check apply to the grades a student made during a one-week period of time?
 Answer: No. The key to understanding this portion of the rule is to ask the following question: Would this student be passing if you had to give him/her a semester grade today?
 (The weekly grade check is for the cumulative grade a student has earned for all of the time he/she has been in school during a semester.) - 9.
 If a school checks grades on Friday and a student shows up as failing a class would he/she be eligible to participate on that Friday night?
 Answer: Yes.
-The rule defines the period of ineligibility as beginning the Monday following the day grades are checked and continuing through the next Sunday. - If a student is serving a week of ineligibility and makes up a test on Thursday would they be eligible to participate on Friday?
-Answar: No. Once a student becomes ineligible he/she will remain ineligible for a period defined by the rule to
+The rule defines the period of ineligibility as beginning the Monday following the day grades are checked and continuing through the next Sunday. - 10.
+If a student is serving a week of ineligibility and makes up a test on Thursday would they be eligible to participate on Friday?